Did Canadian Challenge for America's Cup Spawn the Bluenose?: A.C. Ross and the never-built schooner, “Maple Leaf”

 The Bluenose was launched 100 years ago today, on March 26, 1921.
 The fabled schooner came to be as a reaction to the 1920 America's Cup series, in which one race was cancelled ostensibly due to high winds, leaving hard-working, hard-sailing East Coast fishermen in an uproar.
-This is the previously untold story of a Cape Breton M.P. named Alexander C. Ross who subsequently proposed a Canadian challenge for the America's Cup that pre-dated talk of a new and separate contest for fishing schooners, helping lay the foundations for what would become the International Fishermen's Cup Races, the series in which the legendary Bluenose would sail into glory and onto the Canadian dime.
+This is the previously untold story of a one-time Cape Breton M.P. who subsequently proposed a Canadian challenge for the America's Cup that pre-dated talk of a new and separate contest for fishing schooners, helping lay the foundations for what would become the International Fishermen's Cup Races, the series for which Canada's legendary Bluenose was built.

 Part 1: America's Cup

 1920, Cape Bretoner Alexander C. Ross lodged a Canadian challenge for the America's Cup, the pinnacle of yacht racing to this day.
 Ross proposed to challenge the U.S. with a schooner, to be built in

 Canada and manned by Nova Scotia fishermen.
 His intended skipper was Toronto

 financier Aemilius Jarvis, an alternate skipper for the 1920 America's Cup

 challenger, Shamrock IV, and racing counsellor to her British owner, Sir Thomas